HannahKirk/Hatemoji/README.md

 ## HatemojiCheck

 * HatemojiCheck is a test suite of 3,930 test cases covering seven functionalities of emoji-based hate and six identities.
-* `HatemojiCheck` contains the text for each test case and its gold-standard label from majority agreement of three annotators.
+* `test` contains the text for each test case and its gold-standard label from majority agreement of three annotators.
 We provide labels by target of hate.
 * HatemojiCheck can be used to evaluate the robustness of hate speech classifiers to constructions of emoji-based hate.

 ## HatemojiBuild